DanAdewole/DanAdewole/README.md

 * 🤝  I'm open to collaborating on Interesting Projects (Django and Flask especially)

-* ⚡  I'm proficient in graphics designing
+* ⚡  I design graphics too pretty well.
+As a side job
 ### Skills

 <p align="left">